tranchant/TS/_sources/introduction.md

 ## REQUIREMENTS

 Graduate or postgraduate degree in Biomedical or Life Sciences.
-All participants must bring their own personal laptop with the following software installed: Putty (Windows only), Filezilla and Komodo Edit.
+All participants must bring their own personal laptop with the following software installed: Filezilla and tablet.
 Webcam and headphones are strongly recommended, and a good internet connection.

 ## Contact